lockss/laaws-demo/README.md

 the `config/laaws-demo.txt`.
 This file is shared among all LOCKSS services by passing it as a common configuration parameter to respective Docker containers in the Docker Compose environment.

 Additionally, the LAAWS Demo starts up a LOCKSS Configuration Service.
-The location of the configuration service is also provided to all LOCKSS services which can be configured to use one.
-The Configuration Service configuration and the configurations it serves is kept under `config/configuration-service`, and passed to the service by the `command` directive in the `lockss-configuration-service` block of the Docker Compose file.
+The location of the Configuration Service is also provided to all LOCKSS services that can be configured to use one.
+The Configuration Service configuration and the configurations it serves is kept under `config/configuration-service`, and passed to the service using a command line argument passed via the `command` directive in the `lockss-configuration-service` block of the Docker Compose file.

 ### Service Configuration
 Each service can be individually configured by modifying its configuration under the `config/` directory.
 Any new